-High commendation: Fennies Day Nurseries and Pre-Schools
+Highly commended: Fennies Day Nurseries and Pre-Schools

 Dukes and Duchesses is a private nursery in Liverpool city centre, whose community vision is to ‘extend young children’s understanding beyond their own backyard’.
 The nursery embraces the Reggio approach of recognising the environment as a natural resource.
 It has cemented its place within the community, endeavouring to teach its children about respect, diversity, challenge, resilience, tolerance, sharing and – above all – love for each other, their own and the wider community.
 Strong links have been made with the local Chinese community and local schools; the nursery has set up and sponsored a football team run by its parents; and staff and families work with a homelessness project.

+Children at Quackers ‘wallow’, in mud, in their own learning, in the pleasure of being, thanks to the pre-school team’s transformation of a challenging site into a garden inspired by Danish provision and filled with open-ended resources.
 A hosepipe, sand and large loose parts, such as crates and tyres, are main features of the area, as well as a semi-covered mud kitchen, which has evolved in response to children’s requests and staff observations.
 Children have free-flow access all day, year round.
 Central to the success of this environment are the practitioners themselves, who consider both the emotional and physical environments in their planning and have a clear understanding of their role as an enabler.

-High commendation: First Steps Forest School, Birmingham
+Highly commended: First Steps Forest School, Birmingham

+The Wendy House Day Nursery has filled a market gap for local parents who do not wish to rush their children off to school.
+Its two Foundation Units have significantly expanded during the last year, as parents have opted to keep their children on in this nurturing but educationally more structured environment.
 Importantly, The Wendy House has met the commercial challenge of retaining children once they reach state school age.
 It has focused on combining the warm and flexible environment of the nursery with appropriate learning.
 Parents enjoy the convenience and assurances they have been used to, and feel that their children are being ‘gently’ prepared for big school.